Killarney Clary

-Killarney Clary is an American poet who was recently awarded a 2011 National Endowment for the Arts Fellowship for Poetry.
-Her first book, Who Whispered Near Me, was nominated for the Pulitzer Prize.
+Killarney Clary is an American poet who was awarded a 2011 National Endowment for the Arts Fellowship for Poetry.
 Clary received the Lannan Literary Award for Poetry in 1992.

 Biography

-Born in 1953 and raised in Pasadena, California, Clary began crafting her unique style of poetry at age 12.
-She has since been published in numerous publications including: The Boston Review, The Yale Review, American Poetry Review, The Paris Review, and many others.
+Born in 1953 and raised in Pasadena, California, Clary has since been published in numerous publications including: The Boston Review, The Yale Review, American Poetry Review, The Paris Review, and many others.
 Killarney Clary has published several books of poetry: